clearlinux/clear-linux-documentation/source/gs_getting_started.rst

 Getting started
 ###############

-Options for downloading and running Clear Linux OS for Intel® Architecture:
+There are a number of options available for downloading and running Clear Linux* OS for Intel® Architecture.
+Be sure to check your system hardware capabilities against our list of `supported processors`_; alternatively, you can download and run the `clear-linux-check-config`_ script to check the hardware compatibility of your system from the command line.

+Once you're ready to download an image, you can choose from these options:

 KVM Image
 =========